-Hostel Tip: If you’re looking for a killer place to stay in Chicago, you’d be mad not to check out Freehand Chicago.
+Hostel Tip: If you’re looking for a killer place to stay in Chicago, you’d be mad not to check out Freehand Chicago from the Generator Hostels brand.
 The area is packed with art and culture, and the gorgeous furnishings and mixology bar will have you thinking you’ve stepped into a fancy hotel!
 Luckily, your wallet will know the truth.

 Pacific Coast Highway

 Route Location: California

 A gorgeous slice of Western American beauty, California State Route 1 is another fabled American road trip your Instagram followers are dying for you to cruise.
 Large portions of the highway gently hug the curves of the sunny Californian coastline, making it the perfect adventure for anyone seeking some sun and sea.
 Any road trip that involves both the quirky and artistic vibes of majestic San Francisco, and the über fun glitz and glamour of Los Angeles is bound to be a winner.
 Top tip: keep your eyes peeled for sea lions!

 Hostel Tip: San Francisco is awash with colour, style and innovation.
 If you’re looking for a hostel to match, try HI San Francisco City Centre.
 It’s the perfect blend of modern comfort and vintage chic.
 And FYI, it has a speakeasy café!